Mediacorp U: Attempt at launching an all-Chinese UHF channel by TCS

+Media competition/Launch of SPH Mediaworks

-At the trade launch of SPH MediaWorks on 1 November 2000, SPH revealed the names and logos of its two channels, with the Chinese channel being named Channel U. MediaWorks was on track to launch the channel and its English counterpart TVWorks by June 2001.
+At the trade launch of SPH MediaWorks on 1 November 2000, SPH revealed the names and logos of its two channels, with the Chinese channel being named U. MediaWorks was on track to launch the channel and its English counterpart TVWorks by June 2001.

-The channel started broadcasting on 6 May 2001 with a $3 million launch party, but despite the blaze of publicity the channel received in the two weeks between gaining its licence and starting broadcasts, as well as the launch broadcast that followed, ratings quickly fell behind expectations, falling from 12% on launch night to 4.7% on its second night; whereas the main news on Channel 8 scored 16.3% and its equivalent on Channel U, 3.9%.
-Channel 8's vice president Khiew Voon Khang said that the ratings slide looked "like a street bump than Mount Everest".
+The channel started broadcasting on 6 May 2001 with a $3 million launch party, but despite the blaze of publicity the channel received in the two weeks between gaining its licence and starting broadcasts, as well as the launch broadcast that followed, ratings quickly fell behind expectations, falling from 12% on launch night to 4.7% on its second night; whereas the main news on 8 scored 16.3% and its equivalent on U, 3.9%.
+8's vice president Khiew Voon Khang said that the ratings slide looked "like a street bump than Mount Everest".

-Facing the possibility of low ratings, Channel U moved the news from 9:30pm to 10pm, competing against Channel 8's bulletin, and put the 8:30pm drama half an hour later.
+Facing the possibility of low ratings, U moved the news from 9:30pm to 10pm, competing against 8's bulletin, and put the 8:30pm drama half an hour later.
+On 21 May, it unveiled a new line-up emulating that of Channel 8 to make it look more competitive.
+Man Shu Sum explained that the decision took into consideration the audience's viewing habits; such norms were common in countries like Taiwan.

 From June 2001, the channel's daily lineup extended from the initial 10 hours to 14.
 In October, the channel surpassed Channel 8 in primetime ratings (7-11pm) for the first time (19%), whereas in all-day ratings it became the second most-watched channel in Singapore, behind Channel 8.
 The December revamp of Channel U's news bulletins increased its viewership base further.